Welcome to Dover Kindergarten

 A safe, secure playgroup for young families to come and use our kindergarten facilities.

-- Session fees are $2 per week
+- Session fees are now a gold coin donation.

 A great opportunity for children and parents/care providers to enjoy "play based" learning activities and get to meet other young families.